whynotdakshh/Sargam-Terms-Of-Service/README.md

 We may update these Terms at any time.

-Continued use of Sargam after updates means you accept the revised Terms.
+Continued use of Melvix after updates means you accept the revised Terms.

 ---